pravinyo/website/_posts/2026-09-07-prompting-code-review.md

 current total market value of a user's portfolio and a per-position breakdown.

 CONSTRAINTS
-  - [Module 2 — Dependency Inversion] Inject the repository and price feed as constructor dependencies typed as typing.Protocol.
+  - [[Design Patterns](/posts/design-patterns-part-1/) — Dependency Inversion] Inject the repository and price feed as constructor dependencies typed as typing.Protocol.
 Do not instantiate a database or HTTP client inside the class.
-  - [Module 2 — Code contracts] All public methods must have type hints and a Google-style docstring.
+  - [[Design Patterns](/posts/design-patterns-part-1/) — Code contracts] All public methods must have type hints and a Google-style docstring.
-  - [Module 3 — Layering] Never build SQL with string interpolation inside this class — the service must not touch SQL at all; that belongs to the repository, one layer down.
+  - [[Software Architecture](/posts/architecture-intro/) — Layering] Never build SQL with string interpolation inside this class — the service must not touch SQL at all; that belongs to the repository, one layer down.
-  - [Module 3 — Boundaries] Every external price lookup must have explicit error handling: catch ConnectionError, log a warning with the symbol, and raise a typed PriceUnavailableError — never let a network exception propagate raw.
+  - [[Software Architecture](/posts/architecture-intro/) — Boundaries] Every external price lookup must have explicit error handling: catch ConnectionError, log a warning with the symbol, and raise a typed PriceUnavailableError — never let a network exception propagate raw.
-  - [Module 1 — Make the contract testable] Return a dataclass (not a bare number) with total_value and a list of per-position dicts, so "zero holdings" and "valuation failed" are never ambiguous to a test — or a caller.
+  - [[Agentic SPDD](/posts/agentic-spdd-multi-agent/) — Make the contract testable] Return a dataclass (not a bare number) with total_value and a list of per-position dicts, so "zero holdings" and "valuation failed" are never ambiguous to a test — or a caller.